Tacoma Dome

 All events

-• (opens in new tab) Find tickets to Morgan Wallen with Ernest and Bailey Zimmerman on Saturday October 7 at 7:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to PAW Patrol Live!
+Heroes Unite - Tacoma on Saturday April 13 at 10:00 am at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Pink with Grouplove and Kid Cut Up on Tuesday October 17 at 7:30 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to PAW Patrol Live!
+Heroes Unite - Tacoma on Saturday April 13 at 2:00 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Pink with Grouplove on Wednesday October 18 at 7:30 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to Paw Patrol Live!
+Heroes Unite - Tacoma on Sunday April 14 at 3:00 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Tool on Friday October 20 at 8:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to PBR - Unleash the Beast on Saturday April 20 at 6:45 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Subtronics - 2 Day Pass on Friday November 24 at time to be announced at Tacoma Dome in Tacoma, WA
+• Find tickets to PBR - Unleash the Beast on Sunday April 21 at 1:45 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Subtronics on Friday November 24 at 7:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to Cody Johnson on Saturday April 27 at 7:30 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Subtronics with Of The Trees (18+) on Saturday November 25 at 7:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to ENHYPEN on Sunday April 28 at 7:30 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Monster Jam on Friday January 12 2024 at 7:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to Monica on Friday May 3 at 7:30 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Monster Jam on Saturday January 13 2024 at 1:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to Lil Wayne on Friday May 17 at 8:00 pm at Tacoma Dome in Tacoma, WA

-• (opens in new tab) Find tickets to Monster Jam on Saturday January 13 2024 at 7:00 pm at Tacoma Dome in Tacoma, WA
+• Find tickets to Hot Wheels Monster Trucks Live - Tacoma on Saturday June 29 at 1:00 pm at Tacoma Dome in Tacoma, WA

 Located in Tacoma, Washington and opened in 1983, the Tacoma Dome is an all-purpose arena that plays host to sporting events, concerts, and many other events in the world of sports, entertainment, and music.
 The venue has played host to multiple professional sports teams, in addition to the rest of the items on its list of accomplishments.